 Why do dogs become attention-seekers?

-There are lots of reasons why dogs initially become attention-seekers – and one of the most common is that they are bored.
+One of the most common reasons is that they are bored.
 This could be because they are not getting enough exercise, enough mental stimulation, or they are genuinely not getting enough attention from their owners.

 Sometimes dogs that are left for long periods of time become far clingier when their owner is there, and what is perceived as attention seeking is actually a separation-related issue.